COVID-19 precautions for in-person classes:

 In fairness to our teachers and fellow students, exemplary attendance is expected.
-However, if you or one of your children who attends co-op has a temperature of 100 degrees Fahrenheit or higher, has vomited, or has any other infectious symptoms within 24 hours, please help us prevent the spread of germs and please stay home.
-If a student must be absent, you will need to inform us at firstname.lastname@example.org by 7:00 a.m.
-Friday morning.
+If a student must be absent, you will need to inform us at email@example.com by 7:00 a.m. on the morning of your class.
 If an absence is planned in advance, teachers should be notified as soon as reasonably possible.

 Classes cannot be changed or added once registration has closed.
 Please be sure that you sign up for the classes you want to take!
 If you decide to drop a class, in respect to the teacher, the Teacher’s Assistant, and classmates, you need to inform firstname.lastname@example.org ASAP.